aureola-codes/awesome-accessories/Modules/Settings/README.md

 ### Properties

-- `IsReady` A boolean indicating whether the settings are loaded and ready to use.
+- `isReady` A boolean indicating whether the settings are loaded and ready to use.
-- `Data` Provides access to the current SettingsData instance.
+- `data` Provides access to the current SettingsData instance.

 ### Methods